 None of us want to live in hell, and hell is the thought of separation.
 We all live in hell until everyone is free.
 We all weep and suffer and die until forgiveness spreads across this world.

 What does this mean for you right now?
-It means pray, let forgiveness rest on your anger, and then follow the guidance given you by the Voice for God.
+It means to pray, to let forgiveness rest on your anger, and then follow the guidance given you by the Voice for God.

 We see the reflection of this guidance as many have been moved to speak out and to march in peace and solidarity.
-And, we need to vote.
-We have to look, meet illusion on the level of illusion, and lift it to the truth.
+And we need to vote.
+We have to look and meet illusion on the level of illusion and lift it to the truth.
 That is the real message of the second coming.
-It is not the end of the world in fear and destruction, but in love and healing.
-This change from fear to love, from separation to unity may seem fearful to some, but it is the end of fear.
+It is not the end of the world in fear and destruction but in love and healing.
+This change from fear to love, from separation to unity, may seem fearful to some, but it is the end of fear.
 A change is gonna come, but the Holy Spirit needs your voice…